MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ### Control string conversion and factor level ordering

 Setting *stringsAsFactors* to TRUE has built-in behaviors that can have unintended consequences.
-For example, we might not want every character variable to become a factor, as evident by the factor level conversion for ArrDelay.
+For example, we might not want every character variable to become a factor.
+In the case of ArrDelay, the data is actually numeric.
 You can use the *colClasses* argument to explicitly set the data type of a particular variable.

-Additionally, factor levels are listed in the order in which they are encountered during import, which could result in an arbitrary list.
+Additionally, factor levels are listed arbitrarily in the order in which they are encountered during import, which might not make sense.
 To override the default, you can explicitly specify the levels in a predefined order using the *colInfo* argument.

-Rerun the import operation to use a fixed data type for ArrDelay and an alternative fixed order for days of the week:
+Rerun the import operation to use a fixed data type for ArrDelay and a fixed order for days of the week:

     ~~~~
 	colInfo <- list(DayOfWeek = list(type = "factor",